-We were still in the first weeks of the new year, and yet there was already an exciting photographic occasion: the super blood wolf moon.
-Such dramatic name stands for a supermoon that happens at the same time of a lunar eclipse.
-Something that’s really rare: consider the next eclipse will be only visible in UK in almost 11 years!
+Still in the first weeks of the new year, there was already an exciting photographic occasion: the Super Blood Wolf Moon.
+Such a dramatic name stands for a supermoon that happens at the same time as a lunar eclipse.
+Something quite rare: consider the next eclipse will be only visible in the UK in almost 11 years!

-If you’re about to google the date to pin it to your calendar, probably not worth the effort as it’s going to be in December so clouds are almost certain.
+If you’re already googling the date to pin it to your calendar… Probably not worth the effort as it will be in December, so clouds are almost certain.
 But it’s the 20th of December 2029, just in case 😉

 What’s with the name?

-I appreciate this sounds very much like a Hollywood film, and likely not a blockbuster.
+I appreciate this sounds very much like a Hollywood film and likely not a blockbuster.
 Super Blood Wolf Moon is actually a combination of a couple definitions.
-A supermoon is one that occurs when a full/new moon happen when it’s at its closest to Earth; the Wolf Moon is January’s full moon; and the Blood Moon is the total lunar eclipse, which turns red when the sun doesn’t hit it directly.
+A supermoon occurs when a full/new moon happens when it’s at its closest to Earth.
+The Wolf Moon is the name for January’s full moon.
+And the Blood Moon is the total lunar eclipse, as the moon turns red when the sun doesn’t hit it directly.

-Then I added a XF 2x WR teleconverter to double the reach.
-Considering the Fujifilm X-T2 is a crop sensor and not a full frame camera, this gave me the equivalent of a 300-1200mm lens.
+Then I added the XF 2x WR teleconverter to double the reach.
+Considering the Fujifilm X-T2 is a crop sensor and not a full-frame camera, this gave me the equivalent of a 300-1200mm lens.
 Massive!

-The downside of using a teleconverter is that you then decrease the amount of light you let through.
-In this case it transformed the aperture to a F8-11.
+The downside of using a teleconverter is that you then decrease the light that hits the sensor.
+In this case, it changed my aperture to an F8-11.
 And this meant I had to rely on bumping the ISO since I couldn’t shoot long exposures of something as fast as the moon.
 But that was easily doable with the Fujifilm X-T2.

-For the location, I decided to go with the obvious choice of Waterloo Bridge for the moonrise.
-Then move East, around Greenwich, to follow the super wolf blood moon path the whole night.
+For the first location at moonrise, I decided to go with the obvious choice of Waterloo Bridge.
+Then move East, around Greenwich, to follow the Super Wolf Blood Moon path the whole night.

-The moon was rising fast so I only kept shooting for another 20 minutes or so before it was too high in the sky.
-Then I went to sleep in preparation for a night out following all the phases of the eclipse.
+The Super Wold Blood Moon was rising fast, so I only kept shooting for another 20 minutes before it was too high in the sky.
+Then I went to sleep, preparing for a night out to follow all the eclipse phases.

-I didn’t know what to expect, whether the spot could be packed with photographers or people with telescopes.
-I knew I wanted to get there early to secure a good spot, as I learned how paramount that was when in Hawaii.
-But when I got there I was completely alone.
+I didn’t know what to expect, whether it would be packed with photographers or people with telescopes.
+I knew I wanted to get there early to secure a good spot, as I learned how paramount that can be when I shot a sunrise in Hawaii.
+But when I got there, I was completely alone.
 And nobody else arrived until 3:00am when my friend Martyn joined me (thanks for the chocolate, by the way).

-While I was there I also managed to take a few shots that might fit well in my current Night Series on Instagram… We’ll see 🙂
+While waiting, I also managed to take a few shots that might fit well in my current Night Series on Instagram… We’ll see 🙂

 But I did manage to take quite a few shots.